BellaMrx/JavaScript_Introduction_to_Ajax_and_jQuery/README.md

     - 2.4. jQuery events
     - 2.5.
 Query and set content and HTML attributes with jQuery
     - 2.6.
 Add and delete HTML elements with jQuery
+    - 2.7.
+Manipulate CSS with jQuery
+    - 2.8. jQuery effects and animations

 ---------------------------------------------------------